 Heat up a large skillet over medium heat.
-Dry-sauté onion, bell pepper, mushrooms and jalapeno for 3–5 minutes, adding a dash of water if they stick to the pan.
+Dry-sauté onion, bell pepper, mushrooms, and jalapeno for 3–5 minutes, adding a dash of water if they stick to the pan.
 Stir in minced garlic and continue to cook for another minute or two.
-Crumble in drained tofu, and turn up heat to medium-high.
+Crumble in drained tofu, and turn up the heat to medium-high.
 Let cook for 5–7 minutes and scrape the pan with a stiff spatula for any of those tasty brown bits that may form.

 Stir in soy sauce, garlic powder, and nutritional yeast.
 Add in fresh chopped spinach or whatever dark leafy green you’re using.
 Reduce heat to medium-low.
-Carefully stir, cover, and continue to cook for 1 minute until spinach is bright green and wilted.
+Carefully stir, cover, and continue to cook for 1 minute until the spinach is bright green and wilted.

 Take half of the baked corn tortilla chips and 1 ½ cups of the salsa verde and add it to the pan.
 Stir into the tofu and veggie mixture to combine.
 Layer the remaining tortilla chips into the pan and add the rest of the salsa.
 Let simmer for 5–7 minutes until some of the liquid cooks out.